jongrantusa/RemoteSensing/README.md

 2. **Filters:**

-   - Select a vessel from the dropdown menu and click "Apply Vessel Filter" to filter the displayed data.
+   - Select or search a vessel from the dropdown menu and click "Apply Vessel Filter" to filter the displayed data.

 3. **Layers:**